ridwanbejo/secure-elasticsearch-aws-ec2/README.md

 1. Download AWS Secret and configure it by using `aws configure` from your console.
 Follow through the instruction and provide the correct value for each question.

+2. Ensure you have Terraform and Ansible installed properly in your local machine.

-2. Clone this ansible repo [https://github.com/ridwanbejo/ansible-secure-elasticsearch](https://github.com/ridwanbejo/ansible-secure-elasticsearch) because we need to bootstrap the Elasticsearch
+3. Clone this ansible repo [https://github.com/ridwanbejo/ansible-secure-elasticsearch](https://github.com/ridwanbejo/ansible-secure-elasticsearch) because we need to bootstrap the Elasticsearch

-3. Clone this repo to your directory
+4. Clone this repo to your directory

-3. Change your current directory to the repo
+5. Change your current directory to the repo

-4. generate key pairs for EC2 SSH access inside the cloned repo
+6. generate key pairs for EC2 SSH access inside the cloned repo

 ```
 ssh-keygen -f singapore-region-key-pair